dc-lab/sky/agent/docker/README.md

 - `SKY_RM_TOKEN` -- agent resource-token for resource_manager
 - `SKY_RM_ADDR` -- resource manager address in format `host:port`
+- `SKY_NO_LOGFILES` -- by default agent logs to `stdout`/`stderr` are wrapped into files by supervisor.
+In some cases (e.g. using logging driver) it is necessary to output logs directly to streams.
-- `SKY_AGENT_LOGS_STDOUT` -- 1 if agent logs should be written to stdout instead of agent.log.
+If `SKY_NO_LOGFILES` set to `1` all logs from container will be redirected to streams instead of supervisor files.
-In particular used in AWS to integrate logs with CloudWatch.